 “Poems for…the wall” means poems displayed freely in public in all sort of different ways and sizes.
-Here is a way which we are piloting in a school library in Bristol.
-Plasma display screens are more and more common in public venues.
-If you have one, or some, on your premises – in your school, or […]
+Here (on a Powerpoint lay-out) is a succession of poems for rotational display on a screen in a school library in Bristol.
+Plasma display screens are now common, if not standard, in public venues.
+If you have one, […]

 When “Poems for… the wall” was piloted in London twenty years ago, it was a local affair.
 Some small poem-posters were put up in NHS waiting rooms in Hammersmith and Kensington.
 However, as the project became quickly better known and demand spread, it lost contact with an immediate locality.
 The poems went out far and […]